mickeyboxell/local-k8s/draft.md

 Clone the [Draft repository](https://github.com/Azure/draft) on GitHub and change to the `/examples/example-go` directory.
 In order to deploy the `main.go` application to a Kubernetes cluster, we will need a Dockerfile, Helm chart, and draft.toml.

-- The `Dockerfile` starts from default go image will install the dependencies in `requirements.txt` and copy the current directory into `/usr/src/app`.
+- The `Dockerfile` starts with a default Go image.
+It will install the dependencies in `requirements.txt` and copy the current directory into `/usr/src/app`.
-- The Helm chart includes the manifest file that will be used to deploy your application to a Kubernetes cluster.
-The `charts/` and `Dockerfile` assets created by Draft default to a basic Go configuration.
+- The Helm chart includes the manifest file used to deploy your application to a Kubernetes cluster.
+The `/charts` and `Dockerfile` assets created by Draft default to a basic Go configuration.
-- The `draft.toml` file contains basic configuration details about the application like the name, the repository, which namespace it will be deployed to, and whether to deploy the application automatically when local files change.
+- The `draft.toml` file contains basic configuration details about the application: the name, repository, Kubernetes namespace, and whether to deploy the application automatically when local files change.

 These artifacts can easily be created by running `draft create`.
 Draft detects the language of the application in the directory, in this case Go:  `--> Draft detected Go (100.000000%)` and creates the scaffolding accordingly: